NethServer/ns8-docs/imapsync.rst

-This module installs Imapsync, an IMAP transfer tool.
-Its purpose is migrating email messages from remote IMAP accounts to a local one.
+This module installs Imapsync, an IMAP transfer tool used for copying emails from one IMAP server to the NethServer 8 IMAP server.
-But it can used for fetching emails from a remote IMAP account to a local one
+This module can server to many purposes, for example:

-- if you want to use the local account as a backup of the remote one.
+- if you want to use the local IMAP account as a backup of the remote one.
-- if you want to use the local account as a combination of several remote ones.
+- if you want to use the local IMAP account as a combination of several remote ones.
-- ... and many other reasons.
+- if you want to migrate messages from one remote IMAP account to a local one.

-The migration is both recursive and incremental and can be repeated as many times as needed, also you can select the task frequency.
+The task is both recursive and incremental and can be repeated as many times as needed, also you can select the task frequency.

 The system administrator of the local NethServer does not need to know the password of the local user because Imapsync access the local user mailbox with administrative permissions.
 However, the administrator has to know the password of the remote IMAP account, unless the IMAP administrative authentication is implemented also by the remote email server.